In Adré, eastern Chad, a young girl has her mid-upper arm circumference (MUAC) measured to detect signs of malnutrition.

-Conflicts, climate change, lack of resources and a flood of refugees from neighboring countries have left children and families in Chad in urgent need of assistance.
+Conflict, climate change, lack of resources and an influx of refugees from Sudan and elsewhere have left children and families in Chad in urgent need of assistance.
 Learn what UNICEF is doing to help, and how to contribute.

 Regional strife and instability make life difficult for children and families in Chad